 Archaea make up one of the main divisions of life, next to the Bacteria and the Eukaryotes, the latter of which comprise for example fungi, plants and animals.
 Archaea are a large group of microorganisms that live in all habitats on Earth ranging from soils and sediments to marine and freshwater environments as well as from human-made to host-associated habitats including the gut.
 In turn, Archaea are now thought to play a major role in biogeochemical nutrient cycles.

-In a publication in Nature Communications last Friday, evolutionary microbiologists Nina Dombrowski and Anja Spang from the Royal Netherlands Institute of Sea Research (NIOZ) describe a previously unknown archaeal lineage (phylum).
+In a publication in Nature Communications last Friday, evolutionary microbiologists Nina Dombrowski and Anja Spang from the Royal Netherlands Institute of Sea Research (NIOZ) and Uppsala University (AS) describe a previously unknown archaeal lineage (phylum).
 The authors named them the Undinarchaeota, in reference to the female water spirit or nymph Undina.
-For the study, Dombrowski and Spang cooperated with partners from Bristol University, the University of Queensland and the Australian National University.
+For the study, Dombrowski and Spang cooperated with partners from Uppsala and Bristol University, the University of Queensland and the Australian National University.

 Diverse symbionts and parasites